expz/polytope/README.md

 __Libraries:__

--- Parma polyhedral library for calculating edges of a polyhedral cone (http://bugseng.com/products/ppl) (GPLv3 License)
+* Parma polyhedral library for calculating edges of a polyhedral cone (http://bugseng.com/products/ppl) (GPLv3 License)

--- Google Operations Research (OR) Tools which provide a java interface to the CBC library (https://code.google.com/p/or-tools/) (Apache 2.0 License)
+* Google Operations Research (OR) Tools which provide a java interface to the CBC library (https://code.google.com/p/or-tools/) (Apache 2.0 License)

--- Scallop for processing command line arguments (https://github.com/scallop/scallop) (MIT License)
+* Scallop for processing command line arguments (https://github.com/scallop/scallop) (MIT License)

--- ScalaTest 2.1.0 for writing tests of the code (https://github.com/scalatest/scalatest) (Apache 2.0 License)
+* ScalaTest 2.1.0 for writing tests of the code (https://github.com/scalatest/scalatest) (Apache 2.0 License)

 __Supporting Libraries:__

--- GNU Multiple Precision Arithmetic Library called by libppl (https://gmplib.org) (GPLv2 License)
+* GNU Multiple Precision Arithmetic Library called by libppl (https://gmplib.org) (GPLv2 License)

-(A previous version used the COIN CBC Solver library (Eclise Public License 1.0) directly, but it is now included in the Google OR Tools.)
+* _(A previous version used the COIN CBC Solver library (Eclise Public License 1.0) directly, but it is now included in the Google OR Tools.)_

-(A previous version used the GLPK integer programming library, but it is not thread-safe.)
+* _(A previous version used the GLPK integer programming library, but it is not thread-safe.)_